niklas-enns/SpeedTester/README.md

 - size <size>: Target download size in MB
 - interval <interval>: Download interval in minutes
 - url <URL>: Target file URL.
-Works with http://, ftp:// and maybe some others which i havent't dried yet.
+Works with http://, ftp:// and maybe some others which i havent't tried yet.
 - tray [true|false]: Enables or disables the tray icon and GUI

 ##Example: